 MLA 8th Edition Hustić, Karla.
 "PRETKAZIVANJA BOLESTI I SMRTI, NADNARAVNI NAČINI PREVENTIVE BOLESTI I SMRTI I LIJEČENJA BOLESTI U LOVINAČKOM KRAJU."
 Senjski zbornik, vol. 37, br.
 1, 2010, str.
 367-395. https://hrcak.srce.hr/70375.
-Citirano 16.01.2021.
+Citirano 04.12.2021.

 Chicago 17th Edition Hustić, Karla.
 "PRETKAZIVANJA BOLESTI I SMRTI, NADNARAVNI NAČINI PREVENTIVE BOLESTI I SMRTI I LIJEČENJA BOLESTI U LOVINAČKOM KRAJU."
 Senjski zbornik 37, br.
 1 (2010): 367-395. https://hrcak.srce.hr/70375

 Harvard Hustić, K. (2010).
 'PRETKAZIVANJA BOLESTI I SMRTI, NADNARAVNI NAČINI PREVENTIVE BOLESTI I SMRTI I LIJEČENJA BOLESTI U LOVINAČKOM KRAJU', Senjski zbornik, 37(1), str.
 367-395.
-Preuzeto s: https://hrcak.srce.hr/70375 (Datum pristupa: 16.01.2021.)
+Preuzeto s: https://hrcak.srce.hr/70375 (Datum pristupa: 04.12.2021.)

 Vancouver Hustić K. PRETKAZIVANJA BOLESTI I SMRTI, NADNARAVNI NAČINI PREVENTIVE BOLESTI I SMRTI I LIJEČENJA BOLESTI U LOVINAČKOM KRAJU.
 Senjski zbornik [Internet].
-2010 [pristupljeno 16.01.2021.];37(1):367-395.
+2010 [pristupljeno 04.12.2021.];37(1):367-395.
 Dostupno na: https://hrcak.srce.hr/70375

 IEEE K. Hustić, "PRETKAZIVANJA BOLESTI I SMRTI, NADNARAVNI NAČINI PREVENTIVE BOLESTI I SMRTI I LIJEČENJA BOLESTI U LOVINAČKOM KRAJU", Senjski zbornik, vol.37, br.
 1, str.
 367-395, 2010.
 [Online].
 Dostupno na: https://hrcak.srce.hr/70375.
-[Citirano: 16.01.2021.]
+[Citirano: 04.12.2021.]

+One special theme was the role of snakes in this region.
+The zmijara (snake charmer) who managed snakes and who through speech they could stop snakes from biting, and eventually cure snake bites.
 The described procedures in prevention, protection and treatment were practiced up until WWII and narrators made it clear that today these are only memories, although some examples of practices which are still carried out to the present day have been confirmed.